How Much Does a Barbed Wire Fence Cost? [2025 Data]

 Frequently Asked Questions

 You’ll need a hand-operated winch tool to tighten the barbed wire.
-Don’t tighten too hard, as overtightening can lead to breakage, and there’s nothing scarier than a metal whip flying at your face.
+Tightening barbed wire creates a taut line of the wire, making it stronger and more secure.
+Don’t tighten too hard because overtightening can lead to breakage, and there’s nothing scarier than a metal whip flying at your face.
+The wire should be in a straight line with no slack, but not so tight that it vibrates when you touch it with your tools.

 The bottom strand should sit between 12 to 15 inches from the ground.
 If you have a problem with small critters, you can aim for 8 inches.
 Three-strand fences should be 16 to 19 inches apart, four-strand fences should be 10 to 12 inches apart, and five-strand fences should be 8 and 10 inches apart.